How to Know If You Need Orthotics (And Which Ones to Buy)

 Not Everyone Needs Orthotics — But Many People Do

 I get asked about orthotics constantly.
 “Do I really need custom orthotics, or can I just use store-bought insoles?”
 It’s a fair question, especially when there’s such a massive price difference — $20 from a drugstore versus $400+ for custom-made devices.
-Here’s my honest answer as a podiatrist who prescribes orthotics daily: the right orthotic can be transformative, but the wrong one — or one you don’t actually need — is just expensive foam.
+Here’s my honest answer as a podiatrist who prescribes orthotics daily: the right orthotic can be significant, but the wrong one — or one you don’t actually need — is just expensive foam.
 Let me help you figure out which side of that line you’re on.

 5 Signs You Probably Need Orthotics